google-parfait/tensorflow-federated/examples/simple_fedavg/README.md

     can be used and tested outside TFF.

-*   The orchestration logic binds together the local computations by wrapping them as `tff.tf_computation`s and using key TFF functions like `tff.federated_broadcast` and `tff.federated_map` inside a `tff.federated_computation`.
+*   The orchestration logic binds together the local computations by wrapping them as `tff.tensorflow.computation`s and using key TFF functions like `tff.federated_broadcast` and `tff.federated_map` inside a `tff.federated_computation`.